mixnetwork1959/RadioAlbenaToolkit/README.md

 The first included tool is the Silence Scanner, which detects silence at the beginning and end of audio files.

+## Current Tool

+### Silence Scanner

+Detects silence at the beginning and end of audio files and generates a CSV report.

 ## Requirements

 - Windows 10 / 11